-This is a key provision to the Texas statute that grants the powers or activities permitted to the Series LLCs, as opposed to LLCs in general that are not contained in Subchapter M specifically.
-This is the provision that permits the Series LLC to avail itself of the rules applicable to LLCs in general.
-Section 101.609 does NOT permit the Series LLC to avail itself of other provisions of the TBOC (such as the merger sections).
+This is a key provision of the TBOC that grants the powers or activities permitted to Series LLCs, as opposed to LLCs in general, which are not contained in Subchapter M specifically.
+This is the provision that permits a Series LLC to avail itself of the rules applicable to LLCs in general.
+Section 101.609 does NOT permit a Series LLC to avail itself of other provisions of the TBOC (such as the merger sections).
 Section 101.609(a) states that the general rules on LLCs apply to Series LLCs "to the extent not inconsistent" [good question - what is or is not consistent?].
 Section 101.609(b) contains the converse rule, so that if a provision specific to Series within the LLCs is affected by the rest of the Chapter on LLCs, the rest of the Chapter may be applied to the Series within the LLC.
-Through this Section 101.609, all of the backup rules on voting requirements, election or appointment of managers and officers, assignment of interests and related rights of assignees and general record keeping requirements are neatly placed into the Series within the LLC.
-Of course, the backup rules of LLCs in general are very sparse (in comparison to the statutory rules available for corporations) and those back up rules are generally unpleasant, requiring unanimous approvals per capita, so Section 101.609 perpetuates the contractual nature of LLCs and the requirement for specific drafting.
+Through Section 101.609, all of the back up rules on voting requirements, election or appointment of managers and officers, assignment of interests and related rights of assignees and general record keeping requirements are neatly placed into the Series within the LLC.
+In general, the backup rules of LLCs are very sparse (in comparison to the statutory rules available for corporations) and those back up rules are generally unpleasant, requiring unanimous approvals per capita, so Section 101.609 perpetuates the contractual nature of LLCs and the requirement for specific drafting.